 Patients with metastatic breast cancer to bone who are candidates for bisphosphonate therapy may also be considered for treatment with denosumab.
 This recommendation is based on the results of a single randomized trial comparing denosumab to zoledronic acid.
-509 All trial patients were recommended to supplement with vitamin D and calcium.
+All trial patients were recommended to supplement with vitamin D and calcium.
 Patients on the experimental arm were given 120 mg of denosumab injected subcutaneously every 4 weeks plus intravenous placebo versus the control arm where patients were given an intravenous infusion of 4 mg of zoledronic acid every 4 weeks, and a subcutaneous placebo.
 In this trial with non-inferiority as the primary endpoint, denosumab was shown to significantly delay time to first SRE by 18% as compared with zoledronic acid (HR, 0.82; 95% CI, 0.71-0.95; P < .001 for non-inferiority; P = .01 for superiority) and time to first and subsequent SREs (rate ratio, 0.77; 95% CI, 0.66-0.89; P = .001).
-No difference in time to progression or OS was observed.509 Dosing of denosumab outside of every 3-6 weeks has not been studied.
+No difference in time to progression or OS was observed.
+Dosing of denosumab outside of every 3 to 6 weeks has not been studied.

-Systemic Therapy for Stage IV or Recurrent Metastatic HR- Positive, HER2-Negative Breast Cancer
+Systemic Therapy for Stage IV or Recurrent Metastatic HR-Positive, HER2-Negative Breast Cancer

-Patients with Stage IV or recurrent disease characterized by tumors that are HR-positive, HER2-negative tumors with no visceral crisis are treated with endocrine therapy alone or endocrine therapy in combination with targeted agents.

-Patients whose disease progresses after a year from the end of adjuvant endocrine-based therapy and those who present with de novo Stage IV/metastatic breast cancer are eligible for first-line endocrine therapies.
+Patients with stage IV or recurrent disease characterized by HR-positive, HER2-negative tumors with no visceral crisis are treated with endocrine therapy alone or endocrine therapy in combination with targeted agents.
+Patients whose disease progresses after a year from the end of adjuvant endocrine-based therapy and those who present with de novo stage IV/metastatic breast cancer are eligible for first-line endocrine therapies.

 Many premenopausal and postmenopausal patients with HR-positive breast cancer benefit from sequential use of endocrine therapies at disease progression.
-Therefore, patients with breast cancers who respond to an endocrine-based therapy with either shrinkage of the tumor or long-term disease stabilization (clinical benefit) should receive additional endocrine therapy at disease progression.
-For disease progression on or within 12 months of completing adjuvant endocrine or for disease progression on first-line endocrine therapy for metastatic disease are eligible for second-line endocrine therapy either as monotherapy or in combination with a targeted agent.
+Therefore, patients with breast cancers whose disease responds to an endocrine-based therapy with either shrinkage of the tumor or long-term disease stabilization (clinical benefit) should receive additional endocrine therapy at disease progression.
+For disease progression on or within 12 months of completing adjuvant endocrine therapy or for disease progression on first-line endocrine therapy for metastatic disease, patients are eligible for second-line endocrine therapy either as monotherapy or in combination with a targeted agent.
 The optimal sequence for endocrine therapy is not well defined.
-The choice would depend on previous, tolerance of treatment, and patient preference.
+The choice would depend on previous tolerance of treatment and patient preference.

 Many trials in HR-positive patients have not included premenopausal patients.
-The NCCN Panel that recommends patients with HR-positive disease should have adequate ovarian suppression/ablation and then be treated in the same way as post-menopausal patients.
-The NCCN panel has outlined endocrine-based therapies that would be used in the first-line versus second- and subsequent-line settings.
+The NCCN Panel recommends that patients with HR-positive disease should have adequate ovarian suppression/ablation and then be treated in the same way as postmenopausal patients.
+The NCCN Panel has outlined endocrine-based therapies that would be used in the first-line versus second- and subsequent-line settings.

-Preferred First Line therapy for HR- Positive, HER2-Negative Breast Cancer
+Preferred First-Line Therapy for HR-Positive, HER2-Negative Breast Cancer

-Aromatase inhibitor in combination with CDK 4/6 inhibitor: In postmenopausal patients or premenopausal patients receiving ovarian ablation or ovarian function suppression with an LHRH agonist, combinations of aromatase inhibitors (AI) with CDK 4/6 inhibitors (palbociclib, ribociclib, or abemaciclib) have demonstrated improved PFS relative to an AI alone.
+Al in combination with CDK 4/6 inhibitor: In postmenopausal patients or premenopausal patients receiving ovarian ablation or ovarian function suppression with a luteinizing hormone-releasing hormone (LHRH) agonist, combinations of Als with CDK 4/6 inhibitors (palbociclib, ribociclib, or abemaciclib) have demonstrated improved progression-free survival (PFS) relative to an Al alone.